Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-q6Tzjxn3DLg.md

 ### Transcript

-> uh yeah i guess the uh the only post that we don't read on the qa side is that one about golf you know because that's been rejected no more golf rip
+> yeah i guess the, the only post that we don't read on the qa side is that one about golf you know because that's been rejected no more golf rip